Pursuant to the Provisions of the Securities Investor Protection Act of 1970 As Amended

 (ii) less than $150,000,000 – the amount of each member’s assessment shall be at an amount to be determined by SIPC, but in no case shall the amount of each member’s assessment be less than an assessment rate of one-fourth (¼) of one (1) percent per annum of such member’s gross revenues from the securities business.

 (iii) less than $100,000,000 – the amount of each member’s assessment shall be at an amount to be determined by SIPC, but in no case shall the amount of each member’s assessment be less than an assessment rate of one-half (½) of one (1) percent per annum of such member’s gross revenues from the securities business.

 (iv) The amount of each member’s assessment shall not exceed one-half (½) of one (1) percent per annum of such member’s gross revenues from the securities business, unless SIPC determines that a rate in excess of one-half (½) of one (1) percent during any twelve (12) month period will not have a material adverse effect on the financial condition of its members or their customers.
 No assessment made pursuant to this section 1(a)(1) shall require payments during any such period that exceed in the aggregate one (1) percent of any member’s gross revenues from the securities business for such period.

-Any change in assessments made in accordance with the above shall commence on the first day of the month following the date on which SIPC announces its determination and continue until such time as SIPC provides otherwise.
+(2) Any change in assessments made in accordance with Section 1(a)(1) herein shall commence on the first day of the year following the date on which SIPC announces its determination, or on such other date if the exigency of the circumstances so warrants in SIPC’s determination, and continue until such time as SIPC provides otherwise.

 (b) Payments.
 Assessments shall be payable at such times and in such manner as may be determined by SIPC's Vice President - Finance with the approval of the Chairman.